Updated: Jul 14

 Yes!
 We have the quintessential Alaskan cabin accessory --- an outhouse!
 While the thought of using the toilet outside may seem unpleasant or intimidating, let us assure you this is not the case!
 We have a clean styrofoam seat in our outhouse and unlike ceramic or wood; styrofoam always feels warm when you sit on it.
 Our outhouse was built for a king, with lots of elbow room, great ventilation and lighting (there's no door), and a beautiful view into the boreal forest.
 The best thing about having an outhouse is maintaining a connection with the natural environment.
 Because we have to step outside to use the bathroom, we get to see northern lights displays we never would have otherwise, we know *exactly* how cold it is, or conversely, how high up the midnight sun is, how the hot afternoon sun is affecting the flowers, and if there are any mosquitos lurking about.
 It is a different perspective on outhouses for sure, but one we have certainly embaced.
 We also don't have to worry about any pipes freezing during cold snaps.
 For more of the same, I invite you to read Dave Oleson's musings on the subject.
 Dave is a bush pilot, musher, and writer who lives by the Hoarfrost River in Canada's Northwest Territories.

 Multi-day Tours: When out on the trail, we pee/poop in the forest and practice "leave no trace" principles, meaning we either pack out or bury our waste and pack out or burn our toilet paper.
-Occassionally we will stop at a cabin with an outhouse, but don't count on it !
+At Aurora Camp, we have an outhouse.
+If we are at a cabin, there will be an outhouse.

 Please shoot us an email if you have any questions regarding our trips!